Stages of Non-Hodgkin Lymphoma in Children

 The stage is based on the results of physical exams, biopsies, and imaging tests (CT scan, PET scan, etc.), which are described in Tests for Non-Hodgkin Lymphoma in Children.

-A staging system is a standard way for the cancer care team to describe how far a cancer has spread.
-The staging system most often used to describe the spread of NHL in children is called the St. Jude staging system.
-This is different from the staging system used for lymphomas in adults.
+A staging system describes how far a cancer has spread in a standard way.
+The system most often used to describe the spread of NHL in children is the International Pediatric Non-Hodgkin Lymphoma Staging System (IPNHLSS), which is a modified version of the older St. Jude staging system.
+This system is different from the one used for lymphomas in adults.

-The St. Jude system divides NHL in children into 4 stages:
+The IPNHLSS divides childhood NHL into 4 stages:

 Stage I